 On signing of the Transfer and Bond documents by the buyer, payment of the transfer and bond fees are requested as soon as possible as certain payment will have to be effected from these fees.
 Two separate accounts will be rendered to the buyer since the transfer and bond process represent two separate acts of registration, even though they are registered simultaneously in the Deeds Office.

 On receipt of the transfer fees from the buyer, we pay the Transfer Duty to the South Africa Revenue Service and pay the Local authority any due amounts.
 Transfer Duty refers to tax that the buyer pays on buying of a property and is payable upfront to SARS before registration.
 We obtain the respective certificates within 4-6 days after payment.

 When we are in possession of the Transfer duty receipt, Clearance Certificate and Title Deed we arrange for lodgement of the documents at the Deeds Office.
 This is on the premise that all involved attorneys are ready to lodge.
 The Bond Cancellation Attorney, Transferring Attorney and Bond Registration Attorney then all lodge their deeds simultaneously in the Deeds Office.

 Most South African Deeds Offices have a turnaround time of 8-12 working days from date of lodgement to registration.
 We have no access to your documentation once lodged in the Deeds Office and we can not expedite your matter in any way.

-Before registration we double check that the important contractual conditions have been met.
-If all is in order we proceed with registration.
-Only on this date the buyer legally becomes the new owner.
-The process after registration at the Deeds Office entails the updating of the Deeds Office records to reflect the new owner as well as various other administrative functions.
+Before registration we ensure that all contractual conditions have been met.
+If all is in order we can proceed with registration.
+Only on date of registration does the buyer legally become the new property owner and the risk of the property passes to the buyer.
+All parties are contacted and informed of registration.